 such company may be taxed in the Contracting State in such fees arise and according to the laws of that Contracting State.
 In these cases, however, the tax so charged shall not exceed the highest rate among the rates of tax to which persons described in the definition of the term "equivalent beneficiary" in sub paragraph e) of paragraph 7 of Article 29 (notwithstanding the requirements referred to in subparagraphs a) and b) of this paragraph) would have been entitled if such persons had received the fees for technical services directly.
 For purposes of this paragraph, a person described in subdivision (iii) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 shall be treated as entitled to the limitation of tax to which such person would be entitled if such person were a resident of the same Contracting State as the company receiving the fees for technical services.

-Provision on income from automated digital services to be added to Article 12B a) the requirement in clause B) of subdivision (i) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29; or b) the requirement, in subdivision (ii) of the definition of the term such company may be taxed in the Contracting State in such payments arise and according to the laws of that Contracting State.
-In these cases, however, the tax so charged shall not exceed the highest rate among the rates of tax to which persons described in the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 (notwithstanding the requirements referred to in subparagraphs a) and b) of this paragraph) would have been entitled if such persons had received the payments directly.
-For purposes of this paragraph, a person described in subdivision (iii) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29 shall be treated as entitled to the limitation of tax to which such person would be entitled if such person were a resident of the same Contracting State as the company receiving the payments underlying income from digital services.
+Provision on income from automated digital services to be added to Article 12B a) the requirement in clause B) of subdivision (i) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29; or b) the requirement, in subdivision (ii) of the definition of the term "equivalent beneficiary" in subparagraph e) of paragraph 7 of Article 29, that a person entitled to benefits under paragraph 5 of Article 29 would be entitled to a rate of tax with respect to payments underlying income from automated digital services that is less than or equal to the rate applicable under paragraph 2 of this Article;